Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 Will O. Green - Stephens, Inc.

 Great.
 Thanks.
 And then, you guys obviously completed a lot of wells in the third quarter, it does appear that a lot of those Redtail wells were back-end loaded to the quarter.
 First of all, is that a fair statement.
-And then kind of secondly to that is can you guys give us some color on whether or not that the Williston Basin wells were back-end loaded in the quarter as well?
+And then kind of secondly to that is can you guys give us some color on whether or not the Williston Basin wells were back-end loaded in the quarter as well?

 Rick A. Ross - Whiting Petroleum Corp.

 Yes.
 I would agree with you both on Redtail and up in the Williston Basin.
-In Redtail, we were very back-end loaded and continue to put the rest of the wells on the fourth quarter there.
+In Redtail, we were very back-end loaded and continue to put the rest of the wells on in the fourth quarter there.
 All of those are on in Redtail right now so we've made real good progress.
-And we were back-end loaded in Williston as well with the number of wells coming on in mid-August to the end of September.
+And we were back-end loaded in the Williston as well with a number of the wells coming on in mid-August to the end of September.
 So, I would agree with you.

 Will O. Green - Stephens, Inc.